Sholly45/TechChak-Projects/README.md

 # TechChak-Projects
 A series of projects completed via the techchak.com platform boosting my AWS/Cloud knowledge

-Some of the projects completed are:
+Some of the completed projects i worked on are:

 1. Host Your Static Website Using S3 And Cloudfront
 2. Create An Alias Record In Amazon Route53